-EXCEPTIONAL CIRCUMSTANCES (Acting up and honorarium payments)
+EXCEPTIONAL CIRCUMSTANCES(Acting up and honorarium payments)

-- 1. There may be occasions where the Corporate Director Resources [or nominated Officer] and the Head of HR/OD [or nominated officer] will determine that exceptional circumstances occur.
+- 1. There may be occasions where a member of the Corporate Management Board [or nominated Officer] and the Group Manager HR/OD [or nominated officer] will determine that exceptional circumstances occur.
 In these cases there may be a requirement to deviate from the normal procedures, e.g., where a senior officer is absented, without notice, from his/her duties and responsibilities. - 2.
-Each case will be determined on its merits and any deviation to the protocol will be authorised by a second Corporate Director and the Head of HR/OD.
+Each case will be determined on its merits and any deviation to the protocol will be authorised by a second member of the Corporate Management Board and the Group Manager HR/OD.